andrycreator/test-project/README.md

 # test-project
-This project is being observed by dependency-version-updated
+This project is being observed by dependency-version-updated for testing purpose